Rooms and Spaces

 Eduroam provides staff and students with authenticated access to Aberdeen’s network.
 Visitors from other participating institutions can also connect to the Eduroam network when visiting Aberdeen by using credentials provided by their home institution.
 IT Services provide an online wireless help service and also provide support from the Service Desks.

-CityConnect provides free WiFi for visitors to the Foresterhill Campus.
-A portal page allows visitors to access the internet by simply signing in via their social media account (Facebook, LinkedIn, or Twitter).
-Form based access is also available.
+CityConnect WIFI provides a free WiFi service for visitors to the Foresterhill Campus.
+A portal page allows visitors to register via their social media account (Facebook, LinkedIn, or Twitter) or via a simple form.
 Once they’ve registered, visitors will pick up the Aberdeen-city-connect network.
 There is more information on the Aberdeen City Council WiFi access web page.

 PC Classroom and Clusters